 Special Events, November 22–January 4

-Timed Yuletide Tour reservations are required for both Members and nonmembers.
+Timed Yuletide Tour tickets are required for both Members and nonmembers.
 Members are free.
 Purchase tickets online or by calling 800.448.3883.
 Advance reservations are strongly recommended.

 Members-Only Day: Farewell to Costumes of Downton Abbey

 Members are invited for one last chance to visit and bid farewell to Costumes of Downton Abbey, meet and greet exhibition curators and designers, and enjoy a special 1:00 pm lecture and book signing by Carol McD.
 Wallace, author of To Marry an English Lord.
 Members only.
 Members free.
 Reservations required.
 No house tours or garden trams.

 Winterthur is open daily (including Mondays) during Yuletide, 9:30 am–6:00 pm.
 Last Yuletide Tour tickets sold at 3:45 pm.
 Last Costumes of Downton Abbey tickets sold at 4:15 pm.
 Visitor Center Café and Cottage Café open until 4:00 pm.
 Galleries and stores open until 6:00 pm.